Cathe0n/Cyber-Investigator-guide/README.md

 <br><br>
 ### Malware Dynamic Analysis.
 Another way is to dynamically analyze the malware.
 Every malware has a goal, and achieving that goal requires processing power from the infected machine.
 You can use [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft itself, to identify suspicious services and processes running on the system (make sure you learn how to use this properly '-').
 There **was** also an application called **Winpatrol**, but unfortunately, it has been sent to heaven (RIP Scotty, you were the best puppy Y-Y).
 [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)  depending on the situation, can give you insights into what the malware’s goals are and provide enough data to include in your report.
 However, static analysis and reverse engineering can help you understand the malware in even greater detail.
+Another fantastic tool to consider is [App any run](https://app.any.run/).
+This cloud-based sandbox is designed specifically for analysing malware and phishing links.
+By running the malware in a controlled virtual environment, it provides detailed insights into what the malware is attempting to do.
+It’s incredibly fast, intuitive to use, and an excellent choice for quick analysis.
+Whether you’re dealing with suspicious attachments or phishy links, this tool can save a lot of time while ensuring you stay safe during the investigation process! ^-^
 <br>

 <div align="center">